anilmainali/word-processing/README.md

 On Windows from menu I clicked View | Navigation Pane and checked box (under Show section).

-I usually select Home ribbon so styles are visible.
+I usually select Home ribbon to make the styles visible.
 Sometimes the ribbon gets collapsed.
 I then click the up/down arrow at the upper right to reveal it again.